-Next CMRE Prep Course: November 29-30, 2017
+Next CMRE Prep Course: April 9-10, 2018

-Next CMRE Exam: December 7-8, 2017
+Next CMRE Exam: April 25-26, 2018

-Fall and winter Education Courses
+winter and spring Education Courses

 A pragmatic approach to questionnaire design for researchers in the early stages of their careers and for users of research at any level who want to learn about basic design.
 The course examines both the types of questions that should be asked and the best way to ask them.
 Click here for more information and click here to register.